-From ‘dangerous killers’ to the most admired animal on the mountainside; how the Cantabrian brown bear is finding a new place in a modern world.
+From ‘dangerous killers’ to the most admired animal on the mountainside; how the Cantabrian Brown Bear is finding a new place in a modern world thanks to conservation efforts.

 If you go down to the woods today, you’re in for a big surprise.

-Just west of Bilbao across the Cantabrian Mountains, the brown bear’s healthy (although small) population is a symbol of the region’s rich environment and its careful conservation work.
+Just west of Bilbao across the Cantabrian Mountains, the Brown Bear’s healthy (although small) population is a symbol of the region’s rich environment and its careful Brown Bear conservation work.

-With peaks exceeding 7,000ft, dense forest and isolated plateaus, the Cantabrians host a fantastic range of habitat for the brown bear.
-Through painstaking habitat management, there are now more than 250 brown bears here (as of 2017), with regular surveys carried out on at least 40 females and their cubs.
+With peaks exceeding 7,000ft, dense forest and isolated plateaus, the Cantabrians host a fantastic range of habitat for the Brown Bear.
+Through painstaking habitat management, there are now more than 250 bears here (as of 2017), with regular surveys carried out on at least 40 females and their cubs.

 As a ‘priority species’, granted special protection in Spain since 1973, numbers are on the rise.